-- Intimate work with engineering, art & sales teams to deliver feature requests
+Intimate work with engineering, art & live ops teams to deliver feature requests

-My work on Mobile Strike & Game of War is a mixture of content creation, economy maintenance, and supporting documentation.
+My work on Mobile Strike & Game of War is a mixture of content creation, economy maintenance, and tool creation.
 Content for either game is made alongside the other to streamline release.

 Per week I am responsible for multiple feature releases, often ranging from 2 to 6 with varied complexity & release dates.
 These features are typically either revenue or engagement driving.
 I lay out the last time the feature had a brand new hook or use case against where the game’s meta is, and if the adoption rate is ready for a new feature like this.

 Typically my focus with features is to inject customization into the game more.
 When I took over as designer our player base was complacent and apathetic about new releases, buying into a feature purely on the basis of whatever had higher numbers.
 Over time I was able to introduce more features with multiple use cases to get players more engaged beyond spending to see bigger numbers.
 This meant introducing new features that let players pick and choose how to specialize, such as craftable potions, or segmenting the value of a feature over multiple buildings to get players to think about how to best upgrade their city.

 New features I worked on also introduced new ways for players to interact with each other.
 Typically the game’s meta involved beating player bases down on the day-to-day and rushing events whenever active.
 I introduced a new battle arena where players specialize their heroes, which were previously only used for PVE, and fight against them in a specific timed zone.